Faculty: Frequently Asked Questions (FAQs)

 A student must deliver their accommodation letter to you, before you are obligated to provide them with their approved accommodation/-s for your course.
 If a student requests an accommodation for your class without first providing you with a letter, you can remind the student that they must give you a copy of their accommodation letter from SAS.

-If you suspect that a student may be struggling with a disability in your course, a good first step would be to speak to the student in private to ask about the difficulties that they are specifically encountering in your course (i.e. clarification on course content, challenges with the format of the course, etc.)
+If you suspect that a student may need accommodations, but has not provided you with an official letter, a good first step would be to speak to the student in private to ask about the difficulties that they are specifically encountering in your course (i.e. clarification on course content, challenges with the format of the course, etc.)

 While it would be inappropriate to ask the student outright if they have a disability, it would be beneficial to connect the student to meet with SAS.
 Additionally, you can encourage the student to utilize other resources offered through Academic Services including academic advising and BUGS peer tutors.
 If you have any questions on how to have this conversation with a student, please reach out to SAS by either calling the Academic Services main phone line at 781-736-3470 or emailing us directly at access@brandeis.edu.

-Faculty are always required to keep a student’s accommodation letter confidential.
-Please refrain from any inappropriate disclosure of a student’s disability information in front of others, including faculty, staff or students.
+Please refrain from any inappropriate disclosure of a student’s disability information in front of others, including faculty, staff, or students.
 For many students with disabilities, disclosure is a highly personal and sensitive matter.
+You should not reference a student's accommodations in front of other students.
 If you have any questions, issues, or concerns, we encourage you to reach out to SAS (access@brandeis.edu).

 Classroom Accommodations